gentdimad/gentdimad/README.md

 ### Hi there 👋

+I have some experience working with the following modules, frameworks, libraries, and miscellaneou,s in the following languages:

+Python:
+  ARSAlgorithm
+  - Jupyter (Data Analytics, AI, Natural Language Processing)

+  Airline Reservation System
+  - Django (Web Development)

+  PixeLISP
+  - PyGame (Game Development)

+  Bible Assistant
+  - PySimpleGUI, Flet (Natural Language Processing)

+Javascript:
+  Airline Reservation System
+  - React JS (Web Development)

+C:
+  Banking System (A small project)
+  - Loaning System with User Registration, Login, and Data Management

+Java:
+  EPOS System (A small project)
+  - McDonalds

+I am currently working on an automated candidate shortlisting support system using various AI models.
+At the same time, I am currently learning new languages, both for programming and for communication.
+These are C# and Japanese respectively.

 <!--
 **gentdimad/gentdimad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.